pivotal/docs-tap/scst-store/amr/install-amr-observer.hbs.md

 When AMR Observer is installed on a different cluster from AMR and AMR CloudEvent Handler, the following values are required:

-- `amr.observer.eventhandler.endpoint` is required for the Observer to send to the AMR CloudEvent Handler.
+- `amr.observer.cloudevent_handler.endpoint` is required for the Observer to send to the AMR CloudEvent Handler.
-- `amr.observer.eventhandler.ca_cert_data` or `shared.ca_cert_data` are required for AMR CloudEvent Handlers that use Custom CA certificates to generate the associated TLS certificate for the ingress endpoint.
+- `amr.observer.cloudevent_handler.ca_cert_data` or `shared.ca_cert_data` are required for AMR CloudEvent Handlers that use Custom CA certificates to generate the associated TLS certificate for the ingress endpoint.

 >**Note** If SCST - Scan 2.0 is installed after AMR Observer has already been deployed, a deployment you must restart AMR Observer to observe the new ImageVulerabilityScan Custom Resource that was installed with SCST - Scan 2.0.